A Gift of Jelly of the Month? Here’s the REAL Xmas Gift That Keeps On Giving!

 Where they could encounter de King face to face.

-Now, meanwhile, dis same night, on de far side of town,
+And meanwhile, dis same night, on de far side of town,

 The three Chutney sisters had just settled down.